BenDStokes/Vari-Tensor/README.md

 > :information_source: **Note:** By default, Vari-Tensor validates all tensor operations
 > at runtime and throws if any of them are mathematically ill-formed.
 For increased
-> performance, these checks can be toggled off at compile time by compiling by setting
+> performance, these checks can be toggled off at compile time by setting
 > `VARITENSOR_VALIDATION_ON` to 0.

 > :information_source: **Note:** Compile with the `-mavx` flag to further optimise some common operations.